-Gardens Park, with an area of approximately 63-45 acres, is the only public park in Dalworthington Gardens.
-This park consists of active and passive park areas, open space and the 12 acre Pappy Elkins
+Gardens Park, with an area of approximately XX acres, is the only public park in Dalworthington Gardens.
+This park consists of active and passive park areas, open space and the 12 acre Pappy Elkins Lake.

-Lake.
-This represents approximately X% of the developed property in the city and approximately X% of the total acreage in Dalworthington Gardens.
 The park has convenient access from Roosevelt Drive, California Lane and Elkins Drive and the location adjacent to the municipal complex compliments both uses.
 Since this is the only parkland within the city, it functions as both a neighborhood park and a community park.
 Nearby Veterans Park in the City of Arlington and Lake Arlington provide regional park uses to residents in the city.
 The City of Dalworthington Gardens Ten-Year Park Plan provides details regarding existing uses as well as future plans for the park's development.